spacetelescope/drizzle/docs/drizzle/algorithms.rst

 optics, true interlacing of images is generally not feasible.

-Another standard simple linear technique for combining shifted images, descriptively named “shift-and-add”, has been used for many years to combine dithered infrared data onto finer grids.
+Another standard simple linear technique for combining shifted images, descriptively named ``shift-and-add``, has been used for many years to combine dithered infrared data onto finer grids.
 Each input pixel is block-replicated onto a finer subsampled grid, shifted into place, and added to the output image.
 Shift-and-add has the advantage of being able to easily handle arbitrary dither